anvetsu/reo/docs/tut.md

 ; 1500
 ```

-If a non-existing key is looked-up, a `nil` value is returned, which has no printable representation.
+If a non-existing key is looked-up, a `nul` (null) value is returned, which has no printable representation.
-The function `is_nul` can be used to check if a value is `nil` or not.
+The function `is_nul` can be used to check if a value is `nul` or not.

 ```lisp
 ? is_nul(emp('age))